-We used these definitions for terms identified in the scoring criteria and findings of Who’s Minding the Store?.
+We used these definitions for terms identified in the scoring criteria and findings of the Who’s Minding the Store?
+Retailer Report Card.
 Many of these definitions were developed by the Chemical Footprint Project (CFP).
 We are adopting their definitions to promote greater alignment with CFP.
 We thank the CFP team for their work in developing many of these definitions.

 Alternatives Assessment (AA): a process for identifying, comparing and selecting safer alternatives to chemicals of concern (including those in materials, processes or technologies) on the basis of their hazards, performance, and economic viability.
 A primary goal of an Alternatives Assessment is to reduce risk to humans and the environment by identifying safer choices.